Jonathan3016/EE5907_Pattern-Recognition/Assignment 2/README.md

 ## Prerequisites

-All the packages needed for this project are documented in the `requirements.txt` file, along with their exact versions.
+All the packages needed for this project are documented in the ["requirements.txt"](https://github.com/Jonathan3016/EE5907_Pattern-Recognition/blob/29e2c622cd6c6b4b66e6bb91ffb60a35f9b0e073/Assignment%202/requirements.txt) file, along with their exact versions.

 * All the dependencies can be installed using the following command: